Two-Screen/symmetry/README.md

 ### Patch format

-Patches are one of two types of object, identified by the `t` field.
+Patches are one of three types of object, identified by the `t` field.

 Object patches have `"t": "o"`, and additional fields: